 This syllabus presents a contract in the works.
-You will notice that specific readings have not been posted for each week.
-Social media is a dynamic topic and there is new research being conducted every day.
+You will be notice if specific readings have not been posted for each week.
+Social media is a dynamic topic and new research is conducted every day.
 Events that happen over the semester may require me to modify and/or add material throughout the course; therefore, specific items listed in the table may be subject to change.
 If changes/adjustments need to be made, I will make announcements in advance.